au-uk/au-uk/README.md

 # G'Day and thank's for visiting.

-### This Repo is a collection of notes, tip and scripts (borowed, begged and stolen).I hope you find something useful.
+### This Repo is a collection of notes, tip and scripts (borowed, begged and stolen).

+I hope you find something useful.

 - 👋 I’m Mark
 - 👀 I’m interested in Free Open Source Software (FOSS)